svalluripalli/mcc-provider/README.md

 #Changelog
 2021-07-19
 - Release ("1.1.9")
-- Gave uniform widths to missized tables and charts on the "Health Status" page
+- Gave uniform widths to tables and charts on the "Health Status" page to fix some odd sizing
-- Some small table padding improvements for more fluid ui
+- Some small table padding improvements for cleaner ui
 - Fixed observation calls not adding header or handling errors correctly.
 Should fix lab results not loading.
 - Added some loading spinners